Sedative-Hypnotics Addiction Signs & Symptoms: A Wake-Up Call

 People often go doctor shopping or buy them on the streets.
-So if you find a lot of bottles, small bags, and prescriptions, be alert that someone might be addicted to them.
+So if a lot of bottles, small bags, and prescriptions were found in one’s apartment, be alert that someone might be addicted to them.
 They often lead to poor coordination, irritability, amnesia and nightmares.
-Overdosing on benzos can be dangerous, so if you spot some mental confusion, dizziness and muscle weakness in you or someone you love, call 911.
+Overdosing on benzos can be dangerous, so if some mental confusion, dizziness and muscle weakness were spot in a loved one, call 911.

 Sleeping pills: Sleeping pills also cause addiction, and even though they are used for the treatment of insomnia, people often abuse them to reach euphoria and experience visuals.